Cody Bellinger Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 152 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Royals pitchers combine to give up 152 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.